ys/bonjour/content/_index.md

 ---
-hideSubscribe: true
 title: "Bonjour Yannick"
-seotitle: "✌️ Bonjour Yannick - Des histoires et des photos"
+seotitle: "✌️ Bonjour Yannick - Some good stories and great pictures"
-description: "Des histoires simples, des photos, des livres & une bonne tasse de café."
+summary: "Nothing important in a beautiful way with a cup of black coffee"
+description: "Nothing important in a beautiful way with a cup of black coffee"
 date: 2017-10-26T22:57:50+02:00
 draft: false
-color: yellow
+hideSubscribe: true
 type: index
 resources:
 - src: "*.webp"